ArduPilot/ardupilot_wiki/plane/source/docs/rc-throw-trim.rst

 Controlling Input Throw, Trim and Reversal
 ==========================================

-.. note:: this page only applies for plane firmware version 3.8.0 and later.

 Where the parameters starting with SERVOn_ control the servo outputs, the parameters starting with RCn_ control the input side, related to pilot stick movement.